Skip to content

 Music looping

-However, in practice, 5 Musics are excluded.
-This is because on MapControl's Start, another method called FixSamira is called which will always remove these Musics from the array if they were present.
-Here are the Musics excluded:
+In practice, 5 Musics are excluded from the Samira system.
+This is because on MapControl's Start, another method called FixSamira is called:

 • Title